paulinrs/introdu-o-ao-javascript/README.md

-# introdu-o-ao-javascript
+# Introdução do JavaScript

-modulo do curso cypress discovery, para conhecer a base do javascript, para utilizar o framework Cypress.
+modulo do curso cypress discovery, para conhecer a base do JavaScript, para utilizar o framework Cypress.